 What is a Notice of Furnishing (Pre-Lien) Notice?

-A Pre-Lien Notice (also known as a Notice of Furnishing) is a preliminary lien notice that notifies all major project stakeholders that your company is working on the same project.
+A Pre-Lien Notice (also known as a Notice of Furnishing) is a preliminary lien notice that notifies all major project stakeholders that your company is working on the same project as them.
 The notice also advises the stakeholders of any invoices you have due or to become due.
-Whether physically on-site working or shipping materials from out-of-province, a pre-lien notice notifies all stakeholders you are also involved.
-A physical presence on site allows you to meet the other parties involved.
+Whether physically on-site working or shipping materials from out-of-province, a pre-lien notice notifies stakeholder(s) of your involvement.
 Communicating with all the major stakeholders is the prime reason for using a Pre-Lien notice.